memgraph/docs/docs/reference-guide/encryption.md

    To enable SSL connection in Memgraph Lab, switch to **Connect Manually** view and turn the SSL on.

+   When Memgraph Lab is connected to Memgraph DB using SSL encryption, logs cannot be viewed inside the Lab.

    </TabItem>
    <TabItem value="mgconsole">